 Even if your business is not based in the EU, if you have customers within the EU, these rules apply to you.
 The EAA is all about ensuring that everyone has access to the same level of service, regardless of where they are or what their abilities might be.

-How VoiceBox Can Help You Prepare
+How VoiceBox Can Still Support You

 We get that navigating the EAA requirements can be challenging, but that’s where we come in.
 From integrating subtitles and audio descriptions to offering sign language interpretation and live captions, we have all the expertise you need to meet the EAA’s standards.